Advertiser Disclosure

 There are only 2 elite statuses with Southwest Airlines: A-List and A-List Preferred.

 A-List status is earned either by flying 20 one-way flights or earning 35,000 tier qualifying points in a calendar year.
-The benefits of holding this elite status are priority boarding for yourself and everyone on your reservation, a priority lane at the check-in counter at the airport, a dedicated A-list member phone line, and a 25% earning bonus on qualifying flights.
+The benefits of holding this elite status are a free checked bag and priority boarding for yourself and up to 8 people on your reservation, a priority lane at the check-in counter at the airport, a dedicated A-list member phone line, and a 25% earning bonus on qualifying flights.

 Southwest check in kiosks